harelsegev/harelsegev.github.io/content/posts/Resolving File Paths Using The MFT/index.md

             current_record.get_base_record_sequeunce() == 0)
 ```

-After we created this dictionary, we have to loop over the MFT one more time.
+After we create this dictionary, we have to loop over the MFT one more time.
 This time, looking for base records.
-For each base record, we should build a path for all the `$FILE_NAME` attributes both in it, and in its extension records - if it has any.
+For each base record, we will build a path for all the `$FILE_NAME` attributes both in it, and in its extension records - if it has any.

 ### Missing Attributes

 As always, deleted files create problems.
 When a file is deleted, its base record and all of its extension records are marked as free.
 The problem is - all of those free records are not going to be reused all at the same time.
-If some, but not all of the records are reused, we loose some, but not all of the file's attributes.
+If some, but not all of the file's records are reused - we loose some, but not all of the file's attributes.
 This has major consequences on MFT parsing in general, and on path reconstruction in particular.

 We may find a file without any `$FILE_NAME` attributes.
 For such a file, path reconstruction is impossible.
 The best you can do is give it a unique identifier.
 You may be tempted to place it in the $OrphanFiles folder, but that wouldn't be right -  it's not necessarily orphan.
 Sure, it's deleted, but its parent folder might not be.

 If you find a **folder** without any `$FILE_NAME` attributes, you may also find deleted files that were once inside it.
-Those files can be safely placed in the $OrphanFiles folder, because their parent is definitely deleted, and we didn't output a path for it.
+Those files can be safely placed in the $OrphanFiles folder, because the folder is deleted, and we won't output a path for it.

 ### Orphaned Attributes

-To resolve the parent folder of a file, we validate the parent reference in its `$FILE_NAME` attribute.
+To resolve the parent folder for a file, we validate the parent reference in its `$FILE_NAME` attribute.
 If it's not valid, it means the file is orphan, right?
-Well, yes - but we can do better than this.
-Before declaring the file as orphan, we should check whether its parent has any extension records left, and whether there's a `$FILE_NAME` attribute in one of them; if there is, we can resolve the file's path, even if the parent folder's base record was reused!
+Well, yes - but we can do better than that.
+Before declaring the file is orphan, we should check whether its parent has any extension records left.
+If there's a `$FILE_NAME` attribute in one of them, we can use it to resolve the file's path.

 This is the final version of our code.
 It handles everything we talked about so far: orphan files, hard links and extension records: